nku-zhichengzhang/MPOT/README.md

 ```

 ## Annotations
-In gt_obj.txt, the annotation in each line include:
+In gt_obj.txt, the annotation in each line includes:

 &emsp;1: frame id
 &emsp;2: instance id